 Moeen Ali has enjoyed as many highs as he has endured lows in his Test career.
-After his omission from England's squad for the Ashes Test at Lord's, we track his many ups and downs over the last two years.
+After his decison to take a break from Test cricket and omission from England's list of centrally contracted Test players, we track his many ups and downs over the last two years.

 Moeen went into the 2017-18 Ashes on the back of a brilliant 2017 home summer, which included a haul of 10 for 112 at Lord's and a hat-trick at The Oval in the South Africa series, and a swashbuckling hundred against the West Indies in Bristol.

 But after spending weeks in the nets and with Mark Ramprakash preparing for a barrage of bumpers from Australia's quicks, he endured an awful run against Nathan Lyon: he was dismissed seven times in nine innings by him, and his struggles spilled over into his bowling, as he returned five wickets at 115.

 With Jack Leach in the squad as a possible replacement, Moeen needed to prove he was England's best spinner, and that he could contribute with the bat, in the pink-ball Test at Auckland.

 Instead, he made 0 and 28, and took 0 for 59 in 17 overs, as England slumped to an innings defeat.
 By the time the Christchurch Test had come around, Leach was in for his debut.

 While England stumbled at Lord's and then bounced back emphatically at Headingley, Moeen was playing for Worcestershire in the One-Day Cup, his Test career at a crossroads.